DesignSafe-CI/DS_Use_Case_template/docs/mosqueda/usecase.md

 # Integrated Workflow of Experiments using Jupyter Notebooks: From Experimental Design to Publication

-**Enrique, Wendy, Zane, Gilberto Mosqueda, University of California, San Diego**
+**Wendy Miao, Zane Schemmer, Enrique Simbort, Gilberto Mosqueda, University of California, San Diego**

 Summary about Jupiter Notebook goal.
 Introduction about test.
 System identification part.
 Obtained results.
 See Use Case 11 - Rathje for example and depth of content